Vizzuality/gfw-howto/_posts/01-01-01-faq-mb-how-can-i-translate-my-gfw-mb-application.md

 ---
-title: How can I translate my GFW Map Builder application?
+title: How can I add a second language to my GFW Map Builder application?
 published: True
 tags: [map-builder]
 categories: [faqs]